Maine

 A licensee shall notify the Superintendent of the Bureau of Insurance as promptly as possible, but in no event later than 3 business days from a determination that a cybersecurity event involving nonpublic information has occurred, when either of the following criteria has been met:

-- The licensee reasonably believes that the nonpublic information involved concerns 250 or more consumers residing in this State and that the cybersecurity event is either of the following:
+• The licensee reasonably believes that the nonpublic information involved concerns 250 or more consumers residing in Maine and that the cybersecurity event is either of the following:

-- A cybersecurity event that has a reasonable likelihood of materially harming either a consumer residing in Maine or a material part of licensee’s operations.
+• A cybersecurity event that has a reasonable likelihood of materially harming either a consumer residing in Maine or any material part of the licensee’s normal operations.

 Content Requirements: